Adair Family Fund – Finance / Accounting

 Doug and Lorna started the Adair Family Fund in 1998 as a bursary available to students studying Arts, Finance or Accounting.

-If you would like to help a student study arts, finance or accounting, please donate today!
+If you would like to help a student study arts, finance or accounting, donate today!

-Note: The Mission Foundation requires your mailing address to process donations and to issue tax receipts.
-Please check the box on the PayPal screen to share your mailing address with us.
+Note: The Mission Community Foundation requires your mailing address to process donations and to issue tax receipts.
+Please check the box on the PayPal screen to share your mailing address with us; for E-transfers, please provide details in “Message” box.